mohsenhariri/bayes-kit/scorio/rank/README.md

   on arbitrary model index order. `trueskill` is an induced two-player approximation, not the original paper's full multiplayer factor graph.
 - `thompson` is an offline posterior expected-rank estimator using Beta posterior samples.
-It is inspired by Thompson sampling, not a sequential bandit policy.
+It is inspired by Thompson sampling.
-- `inverse_difficulty` is a question-difficulty reweighting heuristic; it is not presented as a formal inverse-probability-weighting estimator.
+- `inverse_difficulty` is a question-difficulty reweighting heuristic.
 - `mg_pass_at_k` follows the paper's discrete threshold-grid approximation to the G-Pass AUC.
 For odd `k`, that approximation does not attain exactly one even for a perfect model.